-If you live in a cold winter climate, it is advise-able to wrap some fiberglass pipe insulation around your hose and Tstat Switch, and then wrap your insulation, and Tstat Switch with black electricians tape.
-This will insulate your Tstat Switch from cold air flow when you are driving in below freezing temperatures.
+If you live in a cool climate, it is a good idea to wrap some fiberglass pipe insulation around your hose and Tstat Switch, and then wrap your insulation, and Tstat Switch with black electricians tape.
+This will insulate your Tstat Switch from cold air flow when you are driving in very cold or below freezing Freezing temperatures.